jenofdoom/intro-full-stack-js/README.md

 ## Building the application

 We're going to build a classroom voting application.
-We'll be using JavaScript both on the server side (node, express, socket.io) and on the client side (react, Chart.js, and the socket.io client side library).
+We'll be using JavaScript both on the server side (Node, Express, Socket.IO) and on the client side (React, Chart.js, and the Socket.IO client side library).
 There are git tags in this repo that can help you just between the steps if you are looking for a shortcut rather than writing everything yourself.

+The git checkout is of the finished version of the code.
+Feel free to have a look around, but to work on the tutorial we want to jump to an earlier point in the code:

+    git checkout step-0

 ### Serving index.html

-(do `git checkout step-0` if you want to jump to this point)
+(if you didn't already, do `git checkout step-0` to jump to this point)

 We'll need a web server in order to serve our stub index.html file properly.
 Create a file called `app.js` in the root folder of the application with the following code: